-NJBC would like to congratulate and commend each of the 11 NJ healthcare facilities.
-All have achieved Baby-Friendly status.
+NJBC would like to congratulate and commend each of the 13 NJ healthcare facilities that have achieved Baby-Friendly status.
+Date in parentheses indicates each facility’s original designation date.
+(List updated on 3/10/2023).

 - Jersey Shore University Medical Center, Neptune, NJ (10/12)